aarcaina/aarcaina/README.md

 - 🌱 LEARN-ing more advanced concepts in Java, such as classes, inheritance, sorting algorithms;
 - 🤔 PLAN-ning to improve and consolidate knowledge in front end development such as: HTML, CSS, JS;
 - 🤯 FUTURE preparing C++, UNIX, Assembly;
-- 💹 INTERN Feel free to contact me below if you're interested in hiring me!;
+- 💹 INTERN Feel free to contact me below if you're interested in recruiting me!;

 ### Where can you find me 🧐🧐: ###
 - Personal Email: dtandre331@gmail.com; 📩